 Dating back to Medieval London, this spectacular ceremony marks the beginning of the new parliamentary year and features peers and bishops in traditional robes and a royal procession.
-The Yeomen of the Guard (Royal bodyguards since 1485) are responsible for searching the cellars of the Houses of Parliament before the Queen arrives.
+The Yeomen of the Guard (Royal bodyguards since 1485) are responsible for searching the cellars of the Houses of Parliament before the King arrives.
 A duty undertaken ever since the infamous Gunpowder Plot of 1605 when Guy Fawkes tried to blow up Parliament.

-The Major General commanding The Household Division, who is in charge of the military side of the ceremony, precedes the Queen's procession on his charger to check that the route from Buckingham Palace to Westminster is secure.
+The Major General commanding The Household Division, who is in charge of the military side of the ceremony, precedes the King's procession on his charger to check that the route from Buckingham Palace to Westminster is secure.
 This is called "Proving the Route".

 The Imperial State Crown